Distinguished Service Award

 About the Distinguished Service Award

-The Distinguished Service Award recognizes individuals who have made exceptional personal contributions to the College.
+The Distinguished Service Award recognizes individuals who have made exceptional volunteer contributions to Kalamazoo College.
 Alumni and friends of the College are eligible to receive this award.
 Candidates shall have performed effectively in voluntary or elected leadership positions for the Alumni Association and/or College.

 If you know someone like this, please nominate them today!